ofiwg/libfabric/man/fi_cxi.7.md

 semantics are broken when using pinned memory.
 See the Fork section for more information.

+The CXI provider supports DMABUF for device memory registration.
+If the ROCR and CUDA libraries support it, the CXI provider will default to use DMA-buf.
+There may be situations with CUDA that may double the BAR consumption.
+Until this is fixed in the CUDA stack, the environment variable *FI_CXI_DISABLE_DMABUF_CUDA* can be used to fall back to the nvidia peer-memory interface.
+Also, *FI_CXI_DISABLE_DMABUF_ROCR* can be used to fall back to the amdgpu peer-memory interface.

 ## Translation Cache

 Mapping a buffer for use by the NIC is an expensive operation.
 To avoid this